Raleigh business demands road be fixed after customer stuck in floodwaters, years of road issues

 She reached out to CBS 17 hoping to get some help.

-According to the City of Raleigh, in 2019, it accepted this portion of roadway that lies within the NCDOT right of way, onto the city system and that it was in “very poor condition.”
+According to the City of Raleigh, in 2019, it accepted the portion of the roadway that lies within the NCDOT right of way, onto the city system and said that it was in “very poor condition.”

 In a statement, a spokesperson said, “Since 2019, the City has responded to a number of inquiries regarding the condition of the pavement.
 City forces have been diligent in responding to and patching potholes and other pavement failures that have formed, but overall, the pavement is still in poor condition.”